Skip to Content

 Wind back tool

-As you now know rear caliper pistons won’t simply push back into the caliper in the same way the fronts do.
-The rear will need to be twisted and pushed at the same time.
+As you now know, rear caliper pistons won’t simply push back into the caliper in the same way the fronts do.
+The rear will need to be twisted and pushed simultaneously.
 Difficult to do without the wind back tool, but it’s not impossible.

 You’ll notice rear caliper pistons sport recesses to receive the wind back tool dogs.
-A MacGyver type could use pointy nose pliers to twist the piston while using channel locks to depress the piston.
+A MacGyver type could use pointy-nose pliers to twist the piston while using channel locks to depress it.
 Awkward, but will work.

 Windback brake tool

-The wind back tool however isn’t expensive and makes this whole process effortless, and if you want to go the pro route, there’s an air-operated kit that most shops use.
-You can check out the wind back tool here on the brake tools page and if you need brake system parts, check out the Amazon link below.
+The wind back tool, however, isn’t expensive and makes this whole process effortless.
+If you want to go the pro route, there’s an air-operated kit that most shops use.
+You can check out the wind back tool here on the brake tools page, and if you need brake system parts, check out the Amazon link below.

 Amazon Car Brakes